codeigniter4/CodeIgniter4/user_guide_src/source/libraries/user_agent.rst

 	.. php:method:: isReferral()

-		:returns:	TRUE if the user agent is a referral, FALSE if not
+		:returns:	true if the user agent is a referral, false if not
 		:rtype:	bool

-		Returns TRUE/FALSE (boolean) if the user agent was referred from another site.
+		Returns true/false (boolean) if the user agent was referred from another site.

 	.. php:method:: getBrowser()